Texas Executes Kosoul Chanthakoummane on August 17, 2022

 While Mamie was showing the townhome to another potential buyer, Mamie’s husband observed Sarah Walker, another real estate agent, arrive.
 After Mamie finished her showing, she and her husband went to Sarah’s model home.
 They entered around 1:10 pm and found it “ransacked,” with a large pool of blood in the dining room and a trail of blood to the kitchen, where they found Sarah’s body.

 An autopsy determined Sarah had been struck over the head several times as she attempted to defend herself.
 The attack was powerful enough to break her nose and fracture her teeth.
-Sarah received 33 stabs wounds, ten of which penetrated vital organs.
+Sarah received 33 stab wounds, ten of which penetrated vital organs.
 Sarah also had a bite mark on her neck and she was robbed of a new Rolex watch and a ring.

 DNA showed that some of the blood at the crime scene belonged to Chanthakoummane, who claimed that “old cuts” on his hands “from work” was the cause.
 Chanthakoummane told police he had broken down in front of the model home and entered to get a drink of water, but was unable to turn on the facet.
 A dentist matched the bite mark on Sarah’s neck to Chanthakoummane’s bite, although another expert rejected that conclusion.
+Since his initial trial, bite mark evidence has, in general, been discredited.

 For more information regarding how your financial support can help, please click here.